Udzungwa red colobus

 The Udzungwa red colobus (Piliocolobus gordonorum), also known as the Uzungwa red colobus or Iringa red colobus, is a species of the primate family Cercopithecidae that is endemic to riverine and montane forests in the Udzungwa Mountains in Tanzania.
 It is classified as Vulnerable in the IUCN Red List.

 Taxonomy

 The Udzungwa red colobus is a species of the primate family Cercopithecidae.
 It was first described by German zoologist Paul Matschie in 1900.
-It has been considered as a sub species of the Western red colobus and Pennant's red colobus by various zoologists.
+It has been considered as a subspecies of the Western red colobus and Pennant's red colobus by various zoologists.
 It was re-classified as a separate species in 2001.

 Morphology

 The Udzungwa red colobus is a medium-sized monkey with a long tail.
-The males do not differ much in size fromo the females, but have longer canine teeth and a thicker tail.
+The males do not differ much in size from the females, but have longer canine teeth and a thicker tail.
 The body is covered with predominantly black fur with some greyish hairs.
 The sides of the face and underside are covered with white hairs.
 It has a tuft of brown or red hair like a crown on top of the head.
 The face is black with white colored lips and nose.